Diversity & Inclusion

 - Provide training and other opportunities to individuals from under-represented groups in ecology

-For more information on our intentions and expectations, please read our Code of Conduct.
+For more information on our intentions and expectations, please read our 2021 update of our DEI Strategic Plan and Code of Conduct.

 We provide the following list of resources with the hope that they are useful and beneficial to the diverse individuals in our extended community.
 Some resources are general or simply informational; others are specific (e.g., third-party organizations that may help NCEAS visitors with unique needs, or resources provided by UCSB).
 If you believe something is missing from this list or if you have other suggestions for how we can do more to create an inclusive environment at NCEAS, please contact us.

 Resources for residents & visitors meeting on-site at NCEAS's facility

 - UCSB's My Family Resources for staff, faculty, and students